Do you need to be paying sales tax? Find out today using our nexus calculator.

 Talk to a sales tax expert

-The holiday season of Thanksgiving, Christmas, and Hanukkah may be the most wonderful time of the year, but for shoppers and retailers, there’s another great time to celebrate: sales tax holidays.
+The holiday season may be the "most wonderful time of the year" but, believe it or not, sales tax gives shoppers and retailers another great time to celebrate: sales tax holidays.

-These holidays don’t come with carols and decorations, but they can lead to major savings for customers and a sales boost for businesses.
-Here’s everything you need to know about sales tax holidays, including what states participate and what items are eligible for a sales tax-free weekend in 2025.
+These holidays don't come with carols and decorations, but they can lead to major savings for customers and a sales boost for businesses.
+Here's everything you need to know about sales tax holidays—including what states participate, and what items are eligible for a sales tax-free weekend in 2026.

 Sales Tax Holidays 101

-Sales tax holidays are typically weekends or weeks when select items are exempt from state sales taxes.
-The goal is to entice shoppers and reduce cross-border shopping, especially in areas where consumers could easily cross state lines for a lower — or sometimes non-existent — sales tax.
+Sales tax holidays are periods of time (typically weekends or weeks) when select items are exempt from state sales taxes.
+The state's goal is to entice shoppers and reduce cross-border shopping, especially in areas where consumers could easily cross state lines for a lower—or sometimes non-existent—sales tax.
 Sales tax holidays typically only include state sales tax, meaning other local taxes aren't necessarily removed.

 Modern sales tax holidays have been around since New York started the trend in 1997.
-However, not every state participates.
-Five states (Alaska, Delaware, Montana, New Hampshire, and Oregon) don’t have state sales tax, making every day a sales tax holiday.
+But not every state participates.
+Five states (Alaska, Delaware, Montana, New Hampshire, and Oregon) don't have state sales tax, so every day is a sales tax holiday for them.
 Of the remaining 45 states, 19 currently hold annual Sales tax holidays at varying levels.
-That number will likely continue to drop, with Virginia’s holiday set to expire in July 2025.
+That number will likely continue to drop, with Virginia's holiday set to expire in July 2026.

 Participating in a sales tax holiday is easy for customers because it doesn't require a coupon, special code, or membership.
 During the selected weekend, the sales tax is automatically removed from included purchases.
 A select few holidays only apply to certain shoppers who pay sales tax that is later refunded.
 Of course, a simple experience for shoppers often requires more work for retailers to program their point-of-sale machines correctly.